-Spectacular scenery awaits at Lake Louise with uniquely beautiful terrain that is both vast and varied.
+Spectacular scenery awaits at Lake Louise ski resort with uniquely beautiful skiing terrain that is both vast and varied.
 The wilderness is pristine and inspirational making it a great choice for your next ski holiday.
-Located in the heart of the majestic Banff National Park, Lake Louise is truly legendary and offers world class terrain.
+Located in the heart of the majestic Banff National Park, Lake Louise ski resort is truly legendary and offers world class terrain.

 Lake Louise is one of North America’s largest ski areas, with access to an incredible 4,200 acres of skiable terrain.
 Beginner and intermediate skiers will find a plethora of long and gentle runs, perfect for honing their technique on, whilst expert skiers can enjoy endless chutes, glades and remote bowls, backed by the dramatic scenery for which the Rockies are famous.